 The Program Team reviews each juvenile's case weekly with the Judge facilitating.
 Reports about school, work, rule violations, and urinalysis results are provided.
 Any failure to comply with the program requirements is addressed, and sanctions are recommended.
-Sanctions may include short (1 day - 1 week) detention, house arrest, curfew modification, community service, writing assignment, additional chores at home, etc. Only as a last resort is the juvenile terminated from the program and/or a probation modification filed.
-If all reports are positive, the juvenile receives encouraging feedback and may look forward to program advancement.
-To advance to the next phase, participants must abstain from drug and alcohol use, pass a certain number of random drug tests, attend substance abuse treatment sessions, appear at status hearings, and desist from committing any new crimes.
-Special incentives may be offered for complying with all rules.
+Sanctions may include short detention, house arrest, curfew modification, ankle monitoring, community service, writing assignments, additional chores at home, etc. Only as a last resort is the juvenile terminated from the program and/or a probation modification filed.
+To advance to the next phase, participants and parents are required to complete all goals outlined in the checklist for each phase including abstaining from drug and alcohol use, passing random drug tests, attending treatment sessions, appearing at status hearings, and refraining from committing any new crimes.
 Graduation is scheduled after all program phases have been completed.
-Following graduation, Program Team members conduct exit interviews of graduates and their parents, and participants complete an evaluation / assessment of the program.
+Following graduation, Program Team members conduct exit interviews of graduates and their parents, and participants complete an evaluation/assessment of the program.
 Graduates are contacted at six months and one year post-program to determine their sobriety and success in other areas of their lives.